UMM-CSci-2101/1-integer-list/LABTASKS.md

   5. (2 points) In `IntListTester.java`: // TODO 5: Write a test to get something that is not the first item in the list

-  6. (4 points) In `IntListTester.java`: // TODO 6: Write a test that verifies that a NoSuchItemException is called when calling getValue() from the end of the list
+  6. (4 points) In `IntListTester.java`: // TODO 6: Write a test that verifies that a NoSuchItemException with the expected message is called when calling getValue() from the end of the list (hint: you may want to check for the exception in a separate assertion from checking for the message)

   7. (2 points) In `IntListTester.java`: // TODO 7: Write a test that removes the first item in the list and checks that its value is what you expect
   // (The method for `remove()` is not working.
 Do "todo 8" next so that this test will pass.)